epicweb-dev/react-suspense/README.md

 For many of my workshops, you should be able to run them [entirely in the browser](https://codesandbox.io/s/github/kentcdodds/concurrent-react).
-However for this one, most of the exercises require you run scripts and do some performance analysis that doesn't work well in that environment.
-So I recommend you work through the workshop on your own computer.
+However for this one, I recommend you work through the workshop on your own computer.

 To do so, please follow these instructions.